Design Patterns in Java: An Easy Learning

 • This pattern decouples the subject and observer, allowing for dynamic updates without direct connection.

-• Strategy Pattern enables selecting an algorithm at runtime without altering the code that uses it.
+• Strategy Design Pattern enables selecting an algorithm at runtime without altering the code that uses it.

-• This pattern is useful when you have multiple ways to perform an operation, such as different sorting algorithms, and you want to choose the best one dynamically.
+• This pattern is proper when you have multiple ways to operate, such as different sorting algorithms, and you want to choose the best one dynamically.

 Example